-The School Officers are: the School Director, the Associate Directors of Graduate and Undergraduate Studies, the Director of First-Year Mathematics, and the Academic Senators.
+The School Officers are: the School Director, the Associate Directors for ef Graduate and Undergraduate Studies, the Associate Director for Freshman Director of First-Year Mathematics, and the Academic Senators.
 If a School Officer is to be on leave for one semester during a term of office, a replacement may be appointed to serve in an acting position for the one semester.
 However, if an individual is to be gone for two semesters, a replacement will be elected or appointed, as appropriate, unless a special circumstance, as judged by the supervising official (Director or Dean), warrants a different approach.